Garfield: System Support for Byzantine Machine Learning: The Implementation

-\paragraph{Communication in TensorFlow.} TensorFlow adopts the notion of dataflow graph in which all computations are defined in one graph, even if deployed in a distributed environment, where all participating nodes share this graph.
-This is a critical vulnerability in the Byzantine setting as Byzantine nodes can write and execute code on other nodes~\cite{aggregathor}.
-Also, this shared graph hides the data communication among workers and servers, reducing the programming flexibility and disallowing having more communication rounds, which is crucial for Byzantine resilience.
+TensorFlow adopts the notion of a shared dataflow graph in which all computations are defined in one graph, even if deployed in a distributed environment, where all participating nodes share this graph.
+This is a critical vulnerability in the Byzantine setting as Byzantine nodes can write and execute code on the other honest nodes~\cite{aggregathor}.
+Also, such shared graph abstraction hides the data communication among workers and servers, reducing the programming flexibility and disallowing having multiple communication rounds per learning step, which is crucial for Byzantine resilience~\cite{el2020genuinely}.

 We follow another route in which all nodes create an independent, yet replicated graph.
-Though this design has high memory overhead, we believe it is necessary to tolerate adversarial behavior.\footnote{We believe that such an overhead could be reduced if the environment is Byzantine--free.} In addition to resolving the vulnerability, this design allows for more flexible communication patterns among the participating nodes.
-To be compliant with the design of TensorFlow, we use gRPC for communication and protocol buffers~\cite{protobuf} for serializing and deserializing data.
-We use the pull model for transferring data: when a node, be it a worker or a server, needs some data, it pulls this data from the other nodes.
-This is done by initiating a remote procedure call.
+Though this design has high memory overhead, we believe it is necessary to tolerate adversarial behavior.\footnote{Such an overhead could be reduced if the environment is Byzantine--free.} In addition to resolving the vulnerability, this design allows for more flexible communication patterns among the participating nodes.
+We use gRPC for communication and protocol buffers~\cite{protobuf} for serializing and deserializing data.
+We use the pull model for transferring data: when a node needs some data, it pulls this data from the other nodes by initiating multiple remote procedure calls to such nodes.
 Each node implements a server that serves these requests.
 We define the protocol buffers which encode data exchanged between participants.
 We parallelize the replicated communication between workers and servers for requesting gradients and updated models so as to reduce the communication time as much as possible.
-However, abandoning the highly optimized TensorFlow distributed runtime and using independent graphs on each node requires context switches between TensorFlow and Python runtimes (as protocol buffers cannot serialize tensors directly).
+However, abandoning the highly optimized TensorFlow distributed runtime and using independent graphs on each node require context switches between TensorFlow and Python runtimes (as protocol buffers currently cannot serialize tensors directly).
 Concretely, when a node is requested to send a gradient or a model, it serializes the requested data to a protocol buffer, exiting the TensorFlow graph/runtime.
-On the receiver side, a node deserializes the received bytes back to a Tensor.
-Experiments show that the overhead of these conversions (including memory copying) is non-negligible.
+On the receiver side, a node deserializes the received bytes back to a tensor.
+Our experiments show that the overhead of these conversions (including memory copying) is non-negligible.